 How do I take it?

-Your doctor may take regular blood tests while you are on Depakote in order to monitor blood levels of the medication.
-Your doctor will likely begin you on a very low dose of Depakote and increase the dosage gradually in order to avoid side effects.
+Your doctor may conduct regular blood tests while you are taking Depakote to monitor blood levels of the medication.
+Your doctor will likely start you on a very low dose of Depakote and increase the dosage gradually to avoid side effects.

 Do not stop taking Depakote suddenly.
-If you decide to stop taking Depakote, consult your physician for a plan to taper off gradually.
+If you decide to stop taking Depakote, consult your physician for a plan to reduce your dose gradually.

-Notify your doctor if side effects worsen, or if partial tablets appear in stools.
-Call your doctor if you experience abdominal pain, vomiting, and lack of appetite, which can be signs of pancreatitis.
+Notify your doctor if side effects worsen, if partial tablets appear in stools, or if you experience abdominal pain, vomiting, or lack of appetite, which can indicate inflammation of the pancreas.

 For more details about this treatment, visit: